Home

 Gemini 6 Harmonica & Bells

-Walter Schirra and Thomas Stafford played "Jingle Bells" on these simple musical instruments during a broadcast to Earth near Christmas time 1965, on the Gemini 6 mission.
+Walter Schirra and Thomas Stafford played "Jingle Bells" with a harmonica and bells during a broadcast to Earth near Christmas time 1965, on the Gemini 6 mission.

 The two Voyager probes were launched in 1977 on a trip to all the outer planets except Pluto.
 The probes, which are still in contact with earth, have now traveled past Pluto's orbit and will travel through interstellar space forever.